alloprof/ap-core-squidex/README.md

 `@alloprof/squidex` is a TypeScript client SDK that provides a simple, type-safe interface to interact with Squidex CMS through the `ap-games-api` backend.
 This package is designed to be used by Alloprof frontend and backend applications.

-### Functional Pattern

-This package uses a functional approach similar to RxJS:
-- ✅ Configure once at application startup
-- ✅ Import functions directly where needed
-- ✅ Lightweight and simple
-- ✅ Easy to test with mocks
-- ✅ No dependency injection needed
-- ✅ Tree-shakeable

 ### Architecture

 ```